 There is also a considerable time-saving for researchers in this kind of system because they will no longer have to spend huge amounts of time, writing and rewriting, formatting and reformatting, papers, as they go through the process of offering them to different journals and dealing with referees’ comments.
 Such savings extend to other aspects, such as referees time, grant applications, etc. Many parts of the current systems, inherited from hardcopy journals, are inefficient and time-wasting for researchers, especially because journals are adept at devolving work onto other people (i.e. academics) to save themselves money.

-The whole process of getting good and original ideas aired and critiqued in the intellectual space is stuck in inefficient antediluvian mire.
+The entire process of getting good and original ideas aired and critiqued in the intellectual space is stuck in inefficient antediluvian mire.

-It is not difficult: if I, as an expert on ST, spend an hour reading a paper relevant to ST, (and Google knows my H-index), then it will weigh that information proportionately, compared to a first-year pharmacy student who spends an hour reading the same paper.
+It is not difficult: if I, as an expert on ST, spend an hour reading a paper relevant to ST and make a comment, (and Google knows my H-index), then it will weigh that information proportionately, compared to a first-year pharmacy student.
 It would be simple to build-in more sophisticated ratings of the quality of material, which might be weighed in value using agreed algorithms to make them more discriminating.
 Universities etc. already hold repositories of work that they judge worthy of consideration for indexing.
 These would be examined by ‘bots’ like those used by Google.
 It does not take much thought to see how such a system would make standard journals largely, or completely, redundant.
+They could return to be the organ of a learned society, rather than a conduit for publishing papers.
 Apart from universities, grant agencies and funding charities could hold archives of whatever work they wish.

 Such a system would have the advantage that fraudulent work probably would be more readily revealed and would disappear from the citation literature.
-Bad work would soon acquire the equivalent of the mark of the cross of the plague and few would see it or read it.
+Careless work would soon acquire the equivalent of the cross of the plague and few would see it or read it.
 This would improve on the flawed current system where many journals willfully refuse to correct or retract obviously faulty and fraudulent material, and universities refrain from disciplinary measures against those who infringe accepted rules, e.g. ghost-writing.

 Contrary-wise, important work would ascend to its appropriate ranking more efficiently.
 All the computer software and protocols to achieve this already exist to a degree that would make fraud, plagiarism, and gaming the system, difficult.

-The hundreds of millions, possibly billions, of dollars thus saved could be directed to librarian-run services (who would manage their establishments archives, and check their establishments papers were properly researched and referenced), and a few appropriate regulatory bodies could oversee the system in a democratic and transparent manner.
+The hundreds of millions, possibly billions, of dollars thus saved could be directed to librarian-run services (who would manage their establishments archives and check their establishments papers were thoroughly researched and referenced), and a few appropriate regulatory bodies could oversee the system in a democratic and transparent manner.
 It is difficult to see why this would not be much superior to the current system.
-The ‘sunk cost fallacy’ (in other words, do not throw good money after bad) is relevant, because continuing to ‘invest’ in journals is a bad policy.
+The ‘sunk cost fallacy’ (in other words, do not throw good money after bad) is relevant, since continuing to ‘invest’ in journals is a bad policy.

 Post-archiving assessment is cheaper, better, quicker, more transparent, and hard to cheat or ‘game’.